README.md

 πŸ—οΈ Daemon β€” randal serve

-Long-lived gateway with HTTP API, SSE event stream, job persistence, memory integration, and a web dashboard.
-The control tower for your agent operations.
+Long-lived gateway with the Randal Operator, HTTP API, SSE event stream, job persistence, memory integration, and operational status.
+This is the control tower for your agent operations.

 randal serve